-How To Know If Your Dog Has Pink Eye? – Symptoms
+How do You Know if Your Dog Has Pink Eye? – Symptoms

 Conjunctivitis in dogs can be easy to control.
 However, some underlying causes can be more severe and will need monitoring and additional treatment.
 It is recommendable to take your dog to the vet if you see any of the following symptoms:

-- Redness and inflammation of the conjunctiva and eyes partially closed
+- Redness and inflammation of the conjunctiva with eyes partially closed

 - Pawing at the eye caused by discomfort